NuGet/Home/proposed/2021/ShowVulnerabilitiesInThePMUI.md

 The following scenarios will not be in the MVP, but will be considered for next iterations:

 - Users can discover if they have installed packages with vulnerabilities through indicators in the solution explorer.
+- A bolded warning will be shown at the bottom on the package list item to make it more noticeable when a package is deprecated or vulnerable.
+- Deprecated and vulnerable packages will automatically be shown at the top of the installed package list in alphabetical order.
+The rest of the packages will be below in alphabetical order.
+- The version dropdown list will show “(Vulnerable)” beside the relevant versions.
+    - If a package is vulnerable and deprecated, it will show “(Vulnerable, Deprecated)"
 - Users can see which transitively installed packages have vulnerabilities.
 - Users have a 1-click or wizard experience to “fix” vulnerabilities.
 - Plumbing deprecation and vulnerability data into the search API for a performance improvement.